bids-standard/bids-specification/src/99-appendices/03-hed.md

 }
 ```

-Tools assemble an annotation for each event by concatenating the
+Dedicated HED tools MUST assemble an annotation for each event by concatenating the
 annotations for each column.

 Example: The fully assembled annotation for the first event in the above